agarwalshrivatsa/AutoEnhancer/README.txt

 - flask

 How to run API:
-In the directory enhanceAPI, after installing venv, run: venv\scripts\activate python enhanceAPI.py

-OR

 Install python and all the libraries mentioned above and run in enhanceAPI directory: python enhanceAPI.py